 - It does not include text messages.

-- Not all cell phones are eSIM compatible, so we recommend that you check that your cell phone is compatible before purchasing one.
+- Not all cellphones are eSIM compatible, so we recommend that you check that your cellphone is compatible before purchasing one.

 Roaming in Europe with your local operator

 On the other hand, if you are an AT&T user, then you can also activate international roaming.
-Compared to Telstra, the cost of data usage with AT&T is a bit cheaper, as you will have to pay 2.05 USD per MB.
+Compared to Telstra, the cost of data consumption with AT&T is a bit cheaper, as you will have to pay 2.05 USD per MB.
 In addition, this company offers its users other plans when traveling, which could be more aligned to different needs.

-Pocket Wifi for Internet in Europe
+Pocket WiFi for Internet in Europe

 Europe is a large continent where communications have advanced impressively.
 That’s why as you walk around some of the European countries, you can find free WiFi quite easily.
-There are some free wifi spots in different European cities, such as WiFi4UE, and of course search engines for free wifi spots such as Wifispc.
+There are some free WiFi spots in different European cities, such as WiFi4UE, and of course search engines for free WiFi spots such as Wifispc.